.

 alignment.

-line.
-This alignment is maintained through demi-pointe and in the
+this line.
+This alignment is maintained through demi-pointe and

 In Eastern Bloc development programs, a selection process is used to

-days a week, 45 minutes per day of classical ballet based choreography training,
+encompasses 6 days a week, 45 minutes per day of classical ballet based

 Stephen M. Apatow, [3] Founder, Director of Research and Development